dustinpfister/blog_posts/_posts/js-xmlhttprequest.md

 ## 3 - Using a fetch pollyfill

-Of course you could do what I just did, and throw together your own solution, but it might be best to just use something that is out there all ready, and see that it confroms to some kind of newer standard for this sort of thing.
+Of course you could do what I just did, and throw together your own solution, but it might be best to just use something that is out there all ready, and see that it conforms to some kind of newer standard for this sort of thing.
 Because fetch is poised to be the new replacement for XMLHttprequest it might be a good idea to make (or find) some kind of pollyfill that does a good job of bringing fetch to older browsers. for that you might want to check out [fetch.js](https://github.com/github/fetch/blob/master/fetch.js).

 ## 4 - Conclusion

-XMLhttprequest is the best solution for scripting http if you care about trying to get your code to work on a wide range of browsers, as it is the tired yet way of doing it.
-For the most part I would not loose sleep over it thought if you choose to go with something more modern.
+The XMLhttprequest method might be the best solution for scripting http if you care about trying to get your code to work on a wide range of browsers, as it is the tired yet way of doing so.
+For the most part I would not loose sleep over it thought if I where to choose to go with something more modern, at least when it comes to looking at what is going on with browser vender's and versions with this site at least.